oncomouse/dhsi2019/day04.md

 [Here's an overview of using JSONPlaceholder as a REST API](https://github.com/typicode/jsonplaceholder#how-to), to get you started.

+JSONPlaceholder uses userIDs to sort the Todos.
+Here's an example of the output: [https://jsonplaceholder.typicode.com/todos?userId=1](https://jsonplaceholder.typicode.com/todos?userId=1)

 #### Custom Styles

 TodoMVC could probably use a fresh, 2019 style (maybe [vaporwave](https://www.google.com/search?q=vaporwave&source=lnms&tbm=isch&sa=X&ved=0ahUKEwjpm46Ox6DiAhUMd6wKHTfeCJ0Q_AUIDigB&biw=1462&bih=822)?).
 How would we go about updating the style?

 What technology should we use to do this?
 Emotion?
 SCSS?
 Modules or global files?

+#### Adding User Logins

+I think the three above feats are probably enough, but if we wanted to get even more into building out our TodoMVC app, we could add actual user authentication.
+I recently registered for [Okta](https://okta.com), a free, headless user management service.
+It's free for the first 1000 users and then goes up from there.

+If we wanted to get really fancy with our app, we could use Okta to authenticate our users and then download JSONPlaceholder data based on their user IDs.

+Here's the tutorial for [React and Okta](https://developer.okta.com/code/react/), though I've not actually done this part before, so we would all be learning something.

+To use this, I believe we would need React router to break our app into two routes:

+* Login page
+* Todo App

+We would also need to read up on how to protect routes in react router, so that we aren't showing user-only content to just anyone.